from £120 /night help Price for guests, Nights approx:

 Pets by agreement.

-The North West Ireland / County Mayo region
+The Western Ireland region

 Cong is the gateway to Joyce's Country, which stretches out to the west, between the Corrib and the Mask, and merges into Connemara, offering a spectacular landscape with breathtaking views.
 The lakes, rivers and mountains provide some of the most beautiful walking, cycling or driving opportunities in Europe, and this is the Gaeltacht, where Gaelic is the mother-tongue and the people keep sheep, fish, cut peat and still live a simple life, a long stride from the busy pace of the cities.